conorbmurphy/CourseraGettingandCleaningDataProject/README.md

 The scope of the assignment includes the following:

 * This readme file
+* A script for creating a tidy data set called run_analysis.R
 * A code book that describes the variables, data, and work called CodeBook.md
 * A tidy data set